AlirioLau/metalkit.github.io/_posts/2017-11-30-working-with-particles-in-metal-part-3.markdown

 output.write(half4(1.), pos - uint2( 1, 0));
 output.write(half4(1.), pos - uint2( 0, 1));
 ```
-> Note: we do checks for bounds and when that happens we simply reverse the velocity do the particle does not leave the screen. we also use a neat trick when drawing, by making sure the four neighboring particles are also drawn so they look a bit larger.
+> Note: we do checks for bounds and when that happens we simply reverse the velocity so the particles do not leave the screen. we also use a neat trick when drawing, by making sure the four neighboring particles are also drawn so they look a bit larger.

 You can set __particleCount__ to `1,000,000` if you want but it will take a few seconds to generate them before rendering them all.
 Because I am only rendering in a relatively small window, I am only rendering `10,000` particles so they don't look too crammed in this window space.
-If you run the app, you should be able to see the particles falling down like a water stream:
+If you run the app, you should be able to see the particles moving around randomly:

 ￼￼![alt text](https://github.com/MetalKit/images/blob/master/particles3.gif?raw=true "Particle")